huchengyong/easy-mydb/README.md

   console.log('The members are: ', results);
 });
 ```
-As you can see, you need to write native sql by your self.
+As you can see, you need to write native SQL statement by your self.
 If you want to query more data from different table, you have
-to write more native sql like `SELECT * FROM ...
+to write more native SQL statement like `SELECT * FROM ...
 WHERE ...`.
 It's very redundant and inconvenient.

 So how can we operate mysql table more convenient ? let's see following example.
 ```js